Siwa Oasis & Alamein Battlefield Tour Oct 2026

 El Alamein – the battle that turned the tide in North Africa.
 See the actual battlefield where the 8th Army won undying fame.
 Tel el Eisa fought over time and time again by the Australians in July 1942.
 The original railway station, from which the battle takes its name, plus every other major part of the battlefield.
-Almost eighty years have not yet eradicated traces of the fighting join us on a memorable tour of this famous battlefield and see the actual ground where numerous Victoria Crosses were won.
-Stand on the Alamein Memorial and see the 7,000 graves with the battlefield beyond.
-An ideal relaxing “take it easy” tour and an opportunity for the ladies, to see places other than battlefields.
+Over eighty years have not yet eradicated traces of the fighting.
+Join us on a memorable tour of this famous battlefield and see the actual ground where numerous Victoria Crosses were won.
+Stand on the Alamein Memorial and see the 7,200 graves with the battlefield beyond.
+Siwa Oasis is a definite highlight, so much history to be seen there.
+Guests love this new addition to the itinerary.
+An ideal relaxing “take it easy” tour and an opportunity for the ladies to see places other than battlefields.

 Day 1

-Flight to Cairo, Greeted and escorted to our hotel in the pyramid district of Cairo, overnight in Cairo.
+Independent flights to Cairo, Greeted and escorted to our hotel in the pyramid district of Cairo, overnight in Cairo.
+Early arrivals can visit the Pyramids or the new amazing GEM museum.
+A superb guided experience at extra cost.

 Day 2